graydonvg/graydonvg/README.md

 ## 🚀 About Me
-Hi there!
-I'm Graydon, a passionate Front-End Web Developer with expertise in HTML, CSS, JavaScript, TypeScript, React.js, Next.js, and more.
+Hi, I'm Graydon!
+A passionate Front-End Web Developer with expertise in modern web technologies and frameworks, including HTML, CSS, JavaScript, TypeScript, React.js, and Next.js.
 I specialize in crafting responsive, accessible, and high-performance web applications that are visually appealing and user-focused.

 📍 Based in Cape Town, South Africa.
 Currently seeking opportunities to contribute my skills and grow as a developer!